rbowsley/lamplighthelp/source/20-4-3_Charge_Module-_Setting_Up_an_Other-person_Payee_Rule.markdown

 # 20.4.3 Charge Module: Setting Up an Other-person Payee Rule

 > An other-person payee rule will allocate an amount to be paid by a third-party, for example, a funder.
-For example, you may have a contract with a Local Authority that will pay a proportion of the training costs for people living in their are
+For example, you may have a contract with a Local Authority that will pay a proportion of the training costs for people living in their area